-Guide to create hosted network using the command prompt in Windows 10 PC.
+Guide to create a hosted network using the command prompt in Windows 10 PC.
 The same steps can be applied to Windows 7 and Windows 8.1 running PCs.
-This guide will help you to create Wi-Fi Hotspot in Windows 10 PC using the command prompt and without any third party software utility.
+This guide will help you to create a Wi-Fi hotspot in Windows 10 PC using the command prompt and without any third party software utility.

-Microsoft does not provide any direct UI to create Wi-Fi hotspot in Windows 10, but you can create it using few lines of commands.
-Here is how to create Wi-Fi hotspot in Windows 10 using the command prompt method.
+Microsoft does not provide any direct UI to create a Wi-Fi hotspot in Windows 10, but you can create it using a few lines of commands.
+Here is how to create a Wi-Fi hotspot in Windows 10 using the command prompt method.

 Create Wi-Fi Hotspot in Windows 10 using Command Prompt